One of the questions I get asked the most is

 How did you decide to become a singer songwriter?

-I didn’t decide to become a singer songwriter.
-Music found me.
+I didn’t wake up and decide to become a singer songwriter.

 Back in 2006 when I was 17, I went on a rotary youth exchange to Brazil (hence the reason I keep going back to visit).
 That’s right.
 Little ol’ me and one full year of non-parental bliss.
 LOL.
 I got to live with the locals, speak the language, explore, indulge in Brazilian food (and beer, shhh don’t tell!), kiss a lot of brazilian boys (a Portuguese term called Ficar – shhh don’t tell!!!!) and basically just live the best freaking life a teenager could live at that age.

 It completely changed my world, in a really good way.